Apply to pay less duty on goods you export to process or repair

 If you’re asking to retrospectively renew an expired authorisation, a retrospective authorisation can be backdated to the date the previous authorisation expired.
 If we grant the authorisation, you’ll have to amend your declarations and update your records.

-You’ll need to sign in to apply online for authorisation.
-If you do not already have sign in details, you’ll be able to create them.
+You’ll need to sign in to apply for retrospective authorisation.
+If you do not already have sign in details, you can create them when you first apply.

 If you cannot do this online, you can use the outward processing print and post form.